Title

 Southern Departures Hand Senate Control Over To The Republicans

-The roster of Southern senators who have resigned or been expelled includes many influential leaders.
+The roster of Southern Senators who have resigned or been expelled includes many influential leaders.

 SenatorStateExit DateHow